 Start by asking yourself: WHAT are we going to say, share, and celebrate with our audience to reach our goals?
 Taking the time to identify core content categories, what I’m refer to as bins, will clarify what information you need to gather and translate into social media posts and other communications.
 Once you have established your bins, you can set-up systems to collect this raw content on an ongoing basis.
 Use this worksheet to brainstorm your content bins:

-There are countless ways to divvy-up and organize content types, so I’ve shared a listed some ideas below.
+There are countless ways to divvy-up and organize content types, so I’ve shared a list of ideas below.
 Consider these examples a starting place for crafting bins that suit YOUR needs:

 - VOLUNTEER ALERTS: calls for volunteers, ways for people to contribute their time and talent